md-rashed-miah/rashed-nsl/README.md

 - 💬 If you have any questions/feedback, please do not hesitate to reach out to me!

-## 🔭 I'm currently working on AI Engineer at Next Solution Lab
+## 🔭 I'm currently working on at Next Solution Lab

 l